 Opinion | The coronavirus is all reality, no show.
-That’s why Trump’s diagnosis is so nerve-wracking.
+That’s why Trump’s diagnosis is so nerve-racking.

 Truly, never have I been so nervous.
 Nor so willing to believe that we are all living in a simulation, providing live entertainment for some incomprehensibly advanced civilization.
-The past four years have proceeded eerily as if they were being scripted by an HBO showrunner, complete with an antihero protagonist and a deus-ex-machina pandemic designed to revive fan excitement after viewers became jaded by the vulgar antics of the first few seasons.
+The past four years have proceeded eerily as if they were being scripted by an HBO showrunner, complete with an antihero protagonist, and a deus-ex-machina pandemic, and the obligatory Helicopter Flight over the darkening D.C. skyline, all seemingly designed to revive fan excitement after viewers became jaded by the vulgar antics of the first few seasons.

 Or maybe this — all of this — is just what you get when you elect a reality television star to the presidency.
 Two things are true about Donald Trump: He has a keen showman’s instinct for what makes good television drama, and he thinks of little else.
 Unfortunately, as we keep discovering under this president, while drama in controlled doses is an essential break from the humdrum, it’s no fun when it’s your whole life.